ForestTschirhart/PHYS417-SP25/README.md

-All my work for phys 417 :)
+All my work for phys 417.
+Labs each have a folder that contains examples and also the actual lab work.